marplemr/oren.github.io/posts/ansible/ansible.md

 ```
 type `ansible` to verify you have the Ansible command line.
 You should see the help info.

+* * *

-Note: you'll need python 2.6 or greater with the following modules - pyYAML and jinja2.
+Note: You'll need python 2.6 or greater with the following modules - pyYAML and jinja2.
-Read [here](http://www.ansibleworks.com/docs/gettingstarted.html) for your specific OS and use the following for Debian:
+Read [here](http://www.ansibleworks.com/docs/gettingstarted.html) for your specific OS.
+If you are on Debian install the following:
 `sudo aptitude install python-jinja2 python-yaml`
 `sudo aptitude install sshpass`  # for executing commands with sudo